Drone use policy

 For non-recreational use, you must first comply with all Transport Canada requirements.
 In this regard, please see the Transport Canada website for the applicable details.

-Once you have obtained the required authorizations from Transport Canada, where applicable, you must contact the SSL’s Communications Department in the Contact Us section of the website, to obtain written authorization to use a drone on the New Champlain Bridge Corridor Project worksite or construction right-of-way.
+Once you have obtained the required authorizations from Transport Canada, where applicable, you must contact the SSL’s Communications Department in the Contact Us section of the website, to obtain written authorization to use a drone on Samuel De Champlain Bridge and the entire corridor managed by SSL.